At some point, pet owners will likely find their dog scratching, itching, and gnawing at their coat as if the dog’s life depended on it.

 Apoquel For Dogs: The Bottom Line

-While Apoquel certainly brands itself on being a quick fix cure for your dog’s irritating allergies, we want pet owners to be fully aware of the potential dangers of the conventional drug.
-The side effects of Apoquel are not only awful but some may be irreversible.
+Although Apoquel certainly brands itself on being a quick fix for your dog’s irritating allergies, we want pet owners to be fully aware of its potential negative side effects, which can be serious.